barkdoll/scripts/README.md

   <dd>Search a directory for all text files (must be UTF-8) containing a certain word and compile sentences into a single text file with filename references.</dd>

   <dt>video_raffle.py</dt>
-  <dd>Select and open a random, video, movie, or series from your video library for playback.
+  <dd>Select and open a random, video, movie, or series from your video library for playback.<br>
     <b>requirements:</b><ol>
       <li>The <code>DATA_DIRS</code> variable must contain at least one valid path with video files.</li>
       <li>The <code>SERIES_DIR_IDENTIFIER</code> must contain a string (usually the name of a subfolder) that identifies if the chosen file is in a series directory.</li>